technomancy/bussard/spoilers/characters.md

   Responsible for early sublight drives, recently assisting Luminous with coldsleep research.

-* GNO Project (Sol)
+* GNO Project (Istana)
-  Responsible for maintaining software infrastrucutre such as the Orb OS.
+  Responsible for maintaining software infrastructure such as the Orb OS.

-# Universities

-...

 # Spaceships